zanloy/picard/README.md

 GOOGLE_CLIENT_ID="SUPERSECRETCLIENTID"
 GOOGLE_SECRET="SUPERSECRETSECRET"

-SECRET_KEY_BASE='BLAH' # (This is only needed in Production.
-Use rake secret to generate a secret key)
+# This is only needed in Production.
+Use rake secret to generate a secret key.
+SECRET_KEY_BASE='BLAH'
 ```

 * Use bundler to install packages